albanemerian/42sh/README.md

 **This project is suposed to recreate a shell terminal like tcsh**

-I realised this project with thréé of my colleagues @ann7415 , @konogannn and @Matisse-M
+I realised this project with thréé of my colleagues @ann7415 , @konogannn and @https://github.com/Matisse-M

 | Category                         | Percentage | Tests | Crash |
 |----------------------------------|------------|-------|-------|